-- 1) Farms would need to be in Burra Foods geographic collection region. - 2) Milk meets Burra Foods Milk quality standards, including: - Historical milk quality of 'A' Grade standard; and - Daily minimum collection of not less than 500ltrs. - 3) Farm is approved to Burra Foods Food Safety Program standards, including: - Holding a current Dairy Food Safety Victoria dairy licence. - Milk tanker access; and - Work health & Safety requirements. - 4) Milk supply is exclusive to Burra Foods for the 1-year term of the Agreement.
+- 1) Farms would need to be in Burra Foods geographic collection region. - 2) Milk meets Burra Foods Milk quality standards, including: - Historical milk quality of 'A' Grade standard; and - Daily minimum pick up of not less than 500ltrs; - 3) Farm is approved to Burra Foods Food Safety Program standards, including: - Holding a current Dairy Food Safety Victoria dairy licence. - o Milk tanker access; and - Work health & Safety requirements; and - 4) There is a minimum supply requirement for milk to Burra Foods for the 1-year term of the Agreement.